The Lord of the Rings: The Return of the King: Visual effects

 Like the previous films, there are also extensive morphs between digital doubles for the actors.
 This time, there was Sam falling off Shelob, where the morph takes place as Astin hits the ground.
 Legolas attacking a mûmak required numerous transitions to and fro, and Gollum's shots of him having recovered the One Ring and falling into the Crack of Doom were fully animated.
 For the latter scene, as well as the scene in which Mount Doom erupts and Frodo and Sam escape from the volcano, the help of the company Next Limit Technologies and their software RealFlow was required to simulate the lava.
 The King of the Dead is played by an actor in prosthetics, and his head occasionally morphs to a more skull-like digital version, depending on the character's mood.
-The Mouth of Sauron also had his mouth enlarged 200% for unsettling effect.

-The Return of the King also has practical effects.
+The Mouth of Sauron also had his mouth enlarged 200% for unsettling effect.The Return of the King also has practical effects.
 In the Pyre of Denethor sequence, as the Steward of Gondor throws Pippin out of the Tomb, John Noble threw a size double named Fon onto a prostrate Billy Boyd, who immediately pushed his head into camera to complete the illusion.
 A few burning torches were also reflected off a plate of glass and into the camera for when Gandalf's horse Shadowfax kicks Denethor onto the pyre.
 Because of Jackson's requirement for complete representation of his fantasy world, numerous miniatures were built, such as 1:72 scale miniature of Minas Tirith, which rises 7m high and is 6.5m in diameter.
 1:14 scale sections of the city were also required, and the Extended Edition scene of the collapsing City of the Dead has 80,000 small skulls, amounting in total to a single cubic meter.
 The miniatures team concluded in November with the Black Gate, after 1000 days of shooting, and the final digital effects shot done was the Ring's destruction, on 25 November.

 Sound effects

 The Sound department spent the early part of the year searching for the right sounds.
-A Tasmanian devil was used to create Shelob's shriek, which in turn gave inspiration for Weta's animators, while the mûmakil is the beginning and end of a lion roar.
+A Tasmanian devil was used to create Shelob's shriek, which in turn gave inspiration for Weta's animators, while the mûmakil sound is the beginning and end of a lion roar.
 Human screams and a donkey screech were mixed into Sauron's fall and broken glass was used for the collapsing sounds.
 For missile trading during Minas Tirith's siege, construction workers dropped actual 2 ton stone blocks previously lifted by a construction crane.
 Mixing began at a new studio on 15 August, although unfinished building work caused some annoyances.
 The mixers finished on 15 November, after three months of non-stop work.